base-org/web/apps/base-docs/base-learn/docs/hardhat-tools-and-testing/overview.md

 - Use Hardhat Contract Sizer plugin to profile contract size
 - Describe common strategies for managing the contract size limit
-- Describe the impact that inheritance has on the byte code size limit
+- Describe the impact that inheritance has on the bytecode size limit
-- Describe the impact that external contracts have on the byte code size limit
+- Describe the impact that external contracts have on the bytecode size limit
-- Describe the impact of using libraries has on the byte code size limit
+- Describe the impact of using libraries has on the bytecode size limit
 - Describe the impact of using the Solidity optimizer

 ### Profiling Gas